slomar1/monthly_expense_tracker/read.md

 This is  reworked, expanded version of my monthly expense tracker.
 This one actually uses some data tools.
+Anyone can contribute.
 Forgive the embarrassing code, I am still just learining.

-I finally fixed the import issue.
-Here's a new roadmap of the things I need to do:
+Here's a roadmap of the things I need to do:

 Phase 1: Core Functionality (✅)